 1. How did human interference cause Solitary Spring to become Solitary Geyser?
 (Extra applause if you can name the actual structure that was built, and a standing ovation if you can tell us when it was shut down).

 2. How did construction affect Solitary Spring, causing it to transform into a geyser?
 Describe the geologic processes that caused this transformation.
 NOTE: This is NOT a rehash of question #1.
 We are asking for a geological description of how nature reacted to the human interference discussed in question #1.
 Please do not simply resubmit the same answer; that is incorrect!
+Also incorrect is noting that the water boiled at a greater depth.
+We are asking what physically changed in the geyser as a result of question 1; what was better accommodated in the plumbing system due to this change; and what in turn was affected by this, causing the spring to erupt.

 3. Examine the shallower areas of Solitary Geyser.
 What colors do you see, and what causes these colors to exist?